 Northeastern: Teachers may allow electronics for school-related use.
 Personal use of devices is not permitted.

 Northern: The BYOD program in the middle school will continue after its pilot phase last year.
+Teachers in the high school may allow devices as well.
+Students may use cellphones during free periods.

 Red Lion: High school students may bring devices to school, following the BYOD pilot from last year.
 All devices must use the district's network.